FreeStable/freestable-concept/README.md

 ## Minting

 A user (minter) mints a new stablecoin by locking up a certain amount of ETH (collateral).
-The minting ratio is not necessarily 1:1 (100%), but likely higher - depending on what the DAO decides (a 120% ratio seems reasonable).
+The minimum minting ratio is not necessarily 1:1 (100%), but likely higher - depending on what the DAO decides (a 150% ratio seems reasonable).

 Note that the amount of locked collateral does not change with the collateral price swings (as it is the case with Synthetix).
-If the collateral price would rise by 100%, the minter wouldn't be able to just unlock half of the collateral without any debt repayment.
+If the collateral price rises, the minter wouldn't be able to unlock part of the collateral without any debt repayment.
 Synthetix, on the other hand, allows this.

 ## Burning

-Burning means sending stablecoin tokens back to the stablecoin contract (using the burn function) and receiving (some of) the collateral back.
+Burning means sending stablecoin tokens back to the stablecoin contract (using the burn function) and receiving (at least some of) the collateral back.
 Example: If minter repays back 30% of their stablecoin debt, they get back 30% of their ETH collateral.

-A minter needs to regularly burn stablecoins, otherwise they might risk having their position liquidated.
+A minter needs to regularly burn stablecoins (repay debt instalments), otherwise they risk having their position liquidated.

 ## Liquidations

-A liquidation can occur when a minter hasn't made a debt repayment instalment in the required time, AND their collateralization ratio is below threshold.
+A liquidation can occur when a minter:

+- hasn't made a debt repayment instalment in the required time, AND
+- their collateralization ratio is below threshold.

 These requirements protect minters from accidental/black swan liquidations such as the one with MakerDAO in March 2020.